American Express offers airline fee credits worth up to $200 annually on several premium cards, including the Platinum and Business Platinum Card.

 Checked bags and overweight bag fees are covered by the American Express airline fee credit.

-However, most airline credit cards already offer free checked bags for you and your travel companions.
-Below are the cards that offer free checked bags.
+However, most airline credit cards already offer free checked bags for you and your travel companions, including:

 In-Flight Fees for Food, Drink, & Entertainment